anonaddy/addy.io/source/faq.md

 To check if a reply has worked properly check in your dashboard if the reply count has been incremented for that alias.

+#### **How do I send email from an alias?**

+This works in the same way as replying to an email.

+Let's say that you have the alias **first@johndoe.anonaddy.com** and you want to send an email to **hello@example.com**.

+All you need to do is enter the following in the To: field.

+<span class="break-words"><first+hello=example.com@johndoe.anonaddy.com></span>

+> **Note**: you must send the email from a verified recipient on your account.

+Then send the email exactly as you would any other.
+To check that the email has sent successfully, look in your dashboard at the sent count column and see if it has been incremented for that alias.

+This works exactly the same for UUID/Random Word aliases, additional usernames and custom domains.

+You can even use the send from feature to create an alias on the fly that does not yet exist.
+This only works for standard aliases or those at custom domains that behave as a catch-all.

+You must generate aliases that use shared domains (e.g. circus.waltz449@anonaddy.me) beforehand in order to be able to send from them.

 #### **Will people see my real email if I reply to a forwarded one?**

 No, your real email will not be shown, the email will look as if it has come from us instead.
 Just make sure not to include anything that might identify you when composing the reply, i.e. your full name.